kate-sarant/qr-code-component-flexbox/README.md

 ## Overview

-I really like this project because it helps me extent my skills in responsive design and i really enjoyed.
+I really like this project because it helps me extent my skills in responsive design and I really enjoyed.
 I'm open for any feedback or recommendations .

 ### Screenshot